 1. All the cleaners we’re going to review are strictly for external use only, so if you don’t plan on visiting poison control, remember to thoroughly rinse off any residual liquid.

 2. You ought to invest in a sonic or ultrasonic vibrating bath.
 Some particles just refuse to let go, even after a thorough cleaning.
 In these cases, a vibrating bath can often convince them to get packing.
 Your chosen cleaner will fall under one of three main categories: the Invisalign Cleaning System, commercial products, and homemade cleaners.
 Let’s go through the pros and cons of each one so you can decide which one’s right for you.
-All of our data has been reviewed by Dr. Mike McDermott, a highly skilled orthodontist in Brainerd, MN.

 The Cleaning System